Classic Caponata

 How To Make Classic Caponata

-1. Sprinkle the diced eggplant with salt and let it sit in a colander for 30 minutes to draw out the moisture.
-Rinse quickly to remove any extra salt and then pat it dry with a clean kitchen towel or paper towel.
+Start by sprinkling the diced eggplant with salt and letting it sit in a colander for 30 minutes.
+This draws out extra moisture and keeps your caponata from being soggy.
+Rinse quickly and pat the eggplant dry with a kitchen towel or clean paper towels.
 Blot as much liquid as you can.

-8. Return the eggplant to the skillet and stir gently, cooking for another 10 minutes.
+Return the eggplant to the skillet and stir gently.
+Cook for another 10 minutes so all the flavors meld beautifully.

-10. Cool the caponata to room temperature.
-Serve warm, at room temperature, or chilled, topped with fresh basil or parsley.
+Cool the caponata to room temperature.
+Serve warm, at room temperature, or chilled.
+Garnish with fresh basil or parsley for a bright, fresh finish.

 Chef Jenn’s Tips